 Choreographer & Teaching Artist

-Hannah Shihdanian first found WTP in the summer of 2012 and joined the team as their first choreographer!
-Hannah choreographed/directed over 30 productions, helped develop WTP's IMPACT, and became the Director of Community Engagement.
-Hannah pours her heart and soul into WTP and she is passionate about the mission statement and it's presence in the community.
-She helped grow WTP by building the trust of her students and pushing them to reach their full potential, while creating choreography they could be proud of.
-Professionally, Hannah is an Equity Member Candidate and has worked for the A.R.T. as a principal actor and dance captain for The Donkey Show (directed by Diane Paulus), as an actor for the Greater Boston Stage Co., Reagle Music Theatre, Turtle Lane Playhouse, and Hackmatack Playhouse.
-She also was a resident teaching artist for Art Barn Community Theatre, and freelanced at The Umbrella Stage Co., Babson College, Needham Community Theatre, Needham High School, Alexander Children's Theatre among others.
-A Mom of two little ones, WTP always supported her desire to nurture her career while being a full time Mom!
+Hannah Shihdanian joined the WTP family as their first Choreographer in 2012!
+Hannah choreographed/ directed over 30 productions, helped develop WTP's IMPACT!, and served as the Director of Community Engagement.
+Professionally, Hannah is an Equity Member Candidate and has worked for the A.R.T. as a principal actor and dance captain for The Donkey Show (directed by Diane Paulus), as an actor for the Greater Boston Stage Co., Reagle Music Theatre, The Umbrella Stage Company, and Hackmatack Playhouse.
+She also was a resident teaching artist for Artbarn Community Theatre, and freelanced at The Umbrella Stage Co., Babson College, Needham Community Theatre, Needham High School, Alexander Children's Theatre among others.
+A Mom of two little ones with another on the way, WTP always supported her desire to nurture her career while being a full time Mom!
 She now resides in College Station, Texas, but she will always consider WTP to be her home.